dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 2
 ```

-By default we can call static classes as `Outer.Inner`, but if we import them, as static, we can call them directly
+By default, we can call static classes as `Outer.Inner`, but if we import them, as static, we can call them directly
 ```java
 import static com.java.test.Outer.Inner;